 Consult YouTube for do-it-yourself instructional videos.
 Someone else has likely wanted to achieve the same look once upon a time.
 They may have recommendations on where to find quality materials for less.

-No matter what, conduct a bit of research before commit to a purchase.
+No matter what, conduct a bit of research before committing to a purchase.
 You never know what deals are out there.

 Sourcing Affordable Materials for Your Fix-and-Flip